Evidence Level

 What is the recommended dosage of Manganese?

-The clinically studied dose for Manganese is 1.8–2.3 mg/day (AI for adults); upper limit 11 mg/day; most multivitamins contain 2–5 mg; therapeutic range: 5–15 mg/day for specific conditions.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1.8–2.3 mg/day (AI for adults); upper limit 11 mg/day; most multivitamins contain 2–5 mg; therapeutic range: 5–15 mg/day for specific conditions Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Very safe at dietary and supplemental doses up to the UL (11 mg/day) MANGANISM: Occupational inhalation of manganese dust (miners, welders) causes serious neurological disease resembling Parkinson's — NOT relevant to oral supplementation at normal doses Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Manganese is well tolerated at studied doses.
+Reported effects can include: Very safe at dietary and supplemental doses up to the UL (11 mg/day) Manganism: Occupational inhalation of manganese dust (miners, welders) causes serious neurological disease resembling Parkinson's — not relevant to oral supplementation at normal doses It may also interact with some medications.
+Manganese is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antacids and laxatives containing magnesium — may reduce manganese absorption; separate doses Calcium and iron — compete with manganese for intestinal absorption; take manganese-containing supplements between meals if possible Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antacids and laxatives containing magnesium — may reduce manganese absorption; separate doses Calcium and iron — compete with manganese for intestinal absorption; take manganese-containing supplements between meals if possible If you take prescription medication, check with a pharmacist or doctor before using it.